heysailor/redux-worker-queue/README.md

     myPetsQueue.flush();

-Buster will now be handed to `isMyPetValidAsync`...and if he's valid, to `saveMyPetAsync`...and if that's successful, removed off the queue.
+Buster will now be handed to `isMyPetValidAsync`...and if he's valid, to `saveMyPetAsync`...and if that's successful, he's removed off the queue.
 Voilà!
 You've saved him!

 ## Handlers